sandbox-quantum/sdith-impl-release/README.md

 To build, go to a particular variant folder under `Reference_Implementation` or `Optimized_Implementation` and run `make -j`.
 It will build a binary called `sign` which will generate the KAT.

-This library depends on libXKCP which needs to be initialized in the submodule.

 ## Variants

 This library contains two variants of the Hypercube-SDitH reference implementation.